 Zilliqa is a blockchain network created to address the scalability issues that affect other cryptocurrencies and smart contract platforms.
 ZIL, its native asset, is used to incentivize users to support the network.

-Zilliqa was one of the first projects to explore the potential of sharding, where a network is broken up into smaller pieces to process a greater number of transactions in parallel.
-Sharding has since been embraced by other blockchain projects, including Ethereum, which has made the technology a central part of its scaling roadmap.
+Zilliqa was one of the first projects to explore the potential of sharing, where a network is broken up into smaller pieces to process a greater number of transactions in parallel.
+Sharing has since been embraced by other blockchain projects, including Ethereum, which has made the technology a central part of its scaling roadmap.

 Scalability has been a recurring issue in the blockchain sector, with concerns that the technology would struggle to process transactions promptly if mass adoption was achieved.
 In the original Zilliqa white paper, the team stated that many platforms are limited to processing fewer than 10 to 15 transactions per second, but Zilliqa can process more than 2,800.

 Those behind Zilliqa highlight that a lack of scalability also directly impacts how affordable a blockchain is to use.
 The project's documentation states that Zilliqa offers faster confirmation times and lower transaction fees than Bitcoin and Ethereum, meaning that it is well suited to micropayments.

 ZIL has a fixed supply of 21 billion tokens.
 A recent high point for the ZIL price came in May 2021, when a single coin was worth $0.2563.
 Block rewards distribution has been known to change with the introduction of new Zilliqa Improvement Proposals — known as ZIPs, for short.

 A change implemented in November 2020 increased the proportion of block rewards that go to stakers.
 Additionally, it increased the overall size of the block reward to ensure that miners were not left out of pocket by this change.
 This means that the circulating supply of ZIL will reach its hard cap of 21 billion earlier than previously thought.